 Deep within the bowels of Jabba’s Palace is where you’ll find EV-9D9, one of Jabba’s faithful worker droids.
 EV-9D9 checks out new “acquisitions” and puts droids to work where needed.

-“You’re a fiesty little one, but you’ll soon learn some respect.
+“You’re a feisty little one, but you’ll soon learn some respect.
 I have need for you on the master’s Sail Barge.
 Several of our astrodroids have been disappearing recently – stolen for spare parts, most likely.
 I think you’ll fill in nicely.”

 THE LIGHTMAN